sejalsharma0138/sejalsharma0138/README.md

 ![Hirable Badge](https://img.shields.io/badge/Open%20to%20Work-Yes-brightgreen)

-I'm a last year CSE student at UIET,Punjab University, Chandigarh.
-I am an upcoming business analyst at EXL sevices.
-I love working on data to draw valuable insights using python and tableau.
+I'm a last year CSE student at UIET,Punjab University, Chandigarh and upcoming business analyst at EXL sevices.
+I practice data structures and algorithms in C++ AND  have been working on python and tableau for data analysis.
 Besides I have a deep intrest in artificial intelligence.

-I've been working with C++,Python and Java.
+🌱 Nowadays I am learning JAVA programming.

+🔭 I’m currently working on the project Depth estimation from monocular images as an intern at CSIO-CSIR.

 ### Technologies I'm familiar with
 <p>